quantixed/R-MATLAB-IGOR-CheatSheet/README.md

 R-MATLAB-IGOR Cheat Sheet
 =========================

-This is a short guide to translate commands in three IDE softwares.
-R, MATLAB and IGOR Pro equivalents are given for commands, gathered under a set of headings.
+This is a short guide to translate commands in three different numerical analysis software packages: R, MATLAB and IGOR Pro.
+Equivalents are given for commands, gathered under a set of headings.
 This work is mainly by Vidar Bronken Gundersen and Ben Gallarda, see [Credits](#credits) for details.

 If you can contribute to this cheat sheet (edits, corrections, more categories etc.), please use [GitHub's fork/pull/propose changes facility](https://help.github.com/articles/editing-files-in-another-user-s-repository/).
 The fields with *?* need attention.